How Three Leading Retailers Created Successful Social Media Marketing Strategies

 As Casper said, “Everybody sleeps, but not everyone is in the market for a new mattress.
 We care as much about making sure everyone gets their best rest possible (no matter what mattress they’re sleeping on) as much as we care about our own products.”

 Selling a product is no longer enough; consumers want information.
 Millennials in particular want to be kept in the know with today’s brands.
 Casper wins over millennials every day with their clever use of social media.
-Recently, they even offered to write “the best late note [your] boss has ever gotten” for Twitter users.
+Recently, they even offered to write “the best late note [your] boss has ever gotten” for X, formerly Twitter users.

 They go the extra mile to show consumers that they’re edgy, human, and funny — three things that don’t automatically spring to mind when you think of a mattress company.